Meaghan Mikkelson

-Meaghan Mikkelson (born January 4, 1985) is a Canadian ice hockey player and a member of the Canadian national ice hockey team, currently affiliated with the Calgary chapter of the Professional Women's Hockey Players Association (PWHPA).
-Mikkelson won gold medals during the 2010 and 2014 Winter Olympics and silver at the 2018 Winter Olympics.
-She was selected third overall in the 2011 CWHL Draft by Team Alberta CWHL, nicknamed the Alberta Honeybadgers and later renamed the Calgary Inferno.
-Prior to her Canadian Women's Hockey League (CWHL) career, Mikkelson played with the Edmonton Chimos of the Western Women's Hockey League (WWHL).
+Meaghan Mikkelson (born January 4, 1985) is a Canadian ice hockey player, broadcaster, and former member of the Canadian national ice hockey team.
+She is currently affiliated with the Calgary chapter of the Professional Women's Hockey Players Association (PWHPA).

 Playing career

 Mikkelson grew up in St. Albert, Alberta, and represented Team Alberta at the 2003 Canada Winter Games in Bathurst and Campbellton, New Brunswick, as the Alberta team finished in seventh position.

 Wisconsin Badgers

-In 2007, she tied for 11th in the NCAA with 42 points in 34 games and tied for sixth with 32 assists.
+In 2007, Mikkelson tied for 11th in the NCAA with 42 points in 34 games and tied for sixth with 32 assists.
 Among defencemen, she was second in the country during the regular season with 1.24 points per game and ninth overall with .94 assists per game.
 During the 2006–07 NCAA season, she was part of the Wisconsin defence that allowed a nation's best 0.94 goals per game and 15 shutouts, a school record.
 In the WCHA, she led all defencemen with 33 points in 28 league games and was fifth overall.
-Mikkelson tied for second in the league with 24 assists.
+She tied for second in the league with 24 assists.